JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/51193e1245b3cf39635aadf47e77a16a49f720a7/images/Question%202/Customer_Behavior_Corr_Problem2.2.PNG" alt=" Customer Behavior #2.2" width="800"
 </p>

-The visualization show a trendline that is looks like there is somewhat a upward slope but very little, that is because of the positive significance f, which indicates good model.
-However its also almost flat indicating low to no correlation between the two features.
+The visualization show a trendline that looks like there is somewhat a upward slope but very little, that is because of the positive significance f, which indicates good model.
+However, its also almost flat indicating low to no correlation between the two features.

-Does that mean the store is having poor performance?
-The answer is no, that is because maybe the store is not related to people.
-Just like what I've mentioned earlier, probably the store is dedicated for seasonal events, and people don't often buy products in that store if its only regular days.
+Does that mean the store is having poor performance because the items available is not showing high correlation to sales?
+The answer is no, that is because maybe the store is not relevant to people.
+Just like what I've mentioned earlier, probably the store is dedicated for seasonal events, and people don't often buy products in that store if its regular days.
 Another reason is the difference between of demand and supply.
-The people might not buy items because of the quality of the product and miss decision of restocking tons of items instead of focusing to quality can result to this low correlation.
-Suggesting to avoid overstocking.
+The people might not buy items because of the quality of the product, indicating there could be also wrong decision making of restocking tons of items instead of focusing to quality can result to this low correlation.
+Suggesting to avoid overstocking and monitor the store's selling products to avoid cost waste.

+Now we're done with second set of questions, let's go with the third set of questions.

+### **SOLVING THE *STORE CHARACTERISTICS* QUESTIONS**

+The first question is *Does store area influence the daily customer count or store sales?*